syncfusion-content/angularjs-docs/angular-1/Grid/Editing.md

 Using this template support, you can edit the fields that are not bound to grid columns.

-To edit the records using Inline template form, set [`editMode`](http://help.syncfusion.com/api/js/ejgrid#members:editsettings-editmode "editMode") as `inlineformtemplate` and specify the template ID to [`editSettings.inlineFormTemplateID`](http://help.syncfusion.com/api/js/ejgrid#members:editsettings-inlineformtemplateid "editSettings.inlineFormTemplateID") property.
+To edit the records using Inline template form, set [`editMode`](http://help.syncfusion.com/api/js/ejgrid#members:editsettings-editmode "editMode")as `inlineformtemplate` and specify the template ID to [`inlineFormTemplateID`](http://help.syncfusion.com/api/js/ejgrid#members:editsettings-inlineformtemplateid "editSettings.inlineFormTemplateID") of [`e-editsettings`] prop

 While using template form, you can change the HTML elements to appropriate JS controls based on the column type.
 This can be achieved by using [`actionComplete`](http://help.syncfusion.com/api/js/ejgrid#events:actioncomplete "actionComplete") event of grid.